SAP/openui5-docs/docs/Step_4_Filtering_Sorting_and_Counting_426ff31.md

 sortDescending=last name, descending

 #MSG: Suffix for no sorting
-sortNone=the sequence on the server*HIGHLIGHT END*
+sortNone=the sequence on the server
 ```

 We add the missing texts to the properties file.